khurramjaved96/mrcl/README.md

-# Major bug fix and refactoring: Dated: 05 July, 2020
+# (05 July, 2020) Major bug fix and refactoring log:

 1. Fixed a bug that resulted in incorrect meta-gradients.
 2. Refactored the code.
 It should be easier to understand and modify now.